christopher-hakkaart/nextflow/docs/troubleshooting/cache-failures.md

 In the above example, the inputs will be merged without matching.
 This is the same way method used by the {ref}`operator-merge` operator.
 When merged, the inputs are incorrect, non-deterministic, and invalidate the cache.

-<h3>Solution</h3>

-Ensure channels are deterministic by joining them before invoking the process:
+To resolve this failure type, ensure channels are deterministic by joining them before invoking the process:

 ```nextflow
 workflow {